olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md

 ## Step One - Name your Team

 Name your [team](/docs/tyk-cloud/troubleshooting-support/glossary/#team).
-You may find it useful to reflect the names used within your organisation.
+You may find it useful to reflect the names used within your organazation.

 ## Step Two - Invite your Users